DanielOaks/drawref-backend/PLANNING.md

 - Favourites page: Lists the user's favourite images.
 - About page: Has info about the site and project.
 - Credits page: Has info about where the images are from.
+- Allow dragging the session controls somewhere else along the bottom, to get around obscuring info.
+- Maybe make credit links open in a new tab, and pause the slideshow.

 ## API